Reading:

 Maria Nichols refers to it as purposeful talk, “As students’ abilities with purposeful talk grow, it is quite easy to begin taking their competence for granted, forgetting that newly formed behaviors are not yet habits; they require consistent nudging and nurturing to truly take hold.”
 I am at the place where I really want to raise my expectations and understanding of my student’s responses and gently nudge hem along the pathway and journey of quality reading.

 Carrie talks about the Collective Voices Conference, in both her blog and learning log, both she and I walked away from the conference not only wanting to expand our reading but write our memoirs.
 I am fascinated with children’s books and literature and want to offer a more “transparent” perspective the writing process.
 In simpler I want the opportunity to become one with text again.
 This has been a great week in regards to reading and creative writing.
 I want to have a voice with students and learners outside of classroom.
 I want to write again.
 That alone makes the conference and this class worth the price of admission.
+I know that right now it is right again to write again.
+This time I want to write from my soul.

 Sunday, October 16, 2011